theguega/neural-mpc/docs/main.typ

 + *MLP Superiority:* In our experimental setting, the MLP architectures consistently outperformed the GRU variants.
 The `MLP_Deep` configuration achieved the lowest Mean MSE overall (approximately 0.05).
 + *Depth vs. Width:* For the MLP, increasing network depth provided significant performance gains, with `MLP_Deep` notably outperforming `MLP_Medium` and `MLP_Small`.
 Increasing width did not improve performance as MLP_Deep_Scaled was unable to achieve a significant reduction in MSE over MLP_Deep.
 This suggests that for this task, increasing the depth of the network is more beneficial for performance.
 + *Impact of Sliding Window:* Contrary to the expectation that history would aid prediction, the inclusion of a sliding window did not result in a reduction in MSE.
 In fact, the sliding window resulted in a slight increase in MSE for medium and deep models.
 This counter-intuitive result suggests that for this specific task, the current state contains sufficient information to determine the optimal control action (Markov property).
 The sliding window likely complicated the optimization landscape, introducing redundant noise to the model.
 + *GRU Performance:* The GRU models struggled to match the precision of the MLPs. `GRU_Shallow` performed the worst among all tested configurations (MSE $approx$ 2.7).
-Increasing complexity helped; `GRU_Deep` and `GRU_Wide` achieved comparable performance (MSE $approx$ 0.5), significantly improving upon the shallower variants, though still lagging behind the MLP models.
+Increasing complexity helped; `GRU_Deep` and `GRU_Wide` achieved significant improvements upon the shallower variants, though still lagging behind the MLP models.

 Based on these results, `MLP_Deep` demonstrates the strongest predictive capability and stability on the test set.